Food Hygiene Rating Scheme

-Food businesses have been given stickers and certificates and encouraged to display these at the entrance to their premises.
-This means that their customers can easily decide if they want to go in.
+Food businesses have been given stickers and are encouraged to display these at the entrance to their premises.
+This means customers can decide if they want to go in.